JDI-Kim/glab/README.txt

+# Ewha Computer Graphics Lab Homepage Code
 Designed by Jisu Kim @GLAB

 [+] Please add updates here and modify the footer.html for the "Last updated date".

 ------------------------------------------------------------------------------------
-Update by  : Jisu
+* Update by  : Jisu
-Update Date: 2020-02-04
+* Update Date: 2020-02-04
-Update Note:
+* Update Note:

 	Footer and header has been separated as independent html files.